Make your own art, games, and instruments using recycled paper and cardboard!

 Molas (MOH-lahs) are cloth panels made by the Guna women of Panama to decorate their clothing.
 The panels, made from layers of colored fabric, are stitched together and cut using appliqué techniques to form animals, geometric shapes, or other patterns or figures.

 To create a beautiful mola-inspired design, you will need three or four colors of construction paper, scissors, and glue.
 Start by drawing and cutting out a shape—such as a mammal or bird—on one color of paper.
-Cut successively larger shapes in different colors, following the outline of the original shape, and then glue them on top of each other on a background so that all the layers show.
+Following the outline of this original shape, cut increasingly larger shapes in different colors and then glue them on top of each other on a background so that all the layers show.

 See Paper Molas – Full Length Tutorial for detailed instructions.

 Amate Bark Art

 For over 1000 years, people in what is now Puebla, Mexico, have been making paper from the bark of fig trees.
 Called amate (ah-MAH-tay), this special paper is traditionally used as the background for intricate paintings of birds, plants, and other whimsical and colorful creatures.

 You can create an amate-inspired painting using a brown paper grocery bag that has been softened by crumpling and then flattened to resemble amate.
 Draw an outline of a bird or plant on the paper, and then fill in the outline using colorful tempera paints.

 For more information, see Mexican Folk Art: Amate Paintings.